-Governance: The Board's oversight of cybersecurity risk management is supported by the Audit Committee of the Board, which receives, at a minimum, quarterly reports and presentations from our risk management function, our Vice President Information Technology (our "VP of IT") and other members of management.
+Governance: The Board's oversight of cybersecurity risk management is supported by the Audit Committee of the Board, which receives, at a minimum, quarterly reports and presentations from our risk management function, our Information Technology department and other members of management.
 The Board and Audit Committee also receive prompt and timely information regarding material cybersecurity incidents as described below.